swiftsuretech/dkp_datacatalog/README.md

 There is an active project called NiFiKop, standing for NiFi Kubernetes Operator, which seeks to address these issues and provide a true NiFi experience tailored specifically for Kubernetes.

-Rather than a helm chart consisting of a Stateful Set and peripheral services, it is a bespoke controller for NiFi.
+Rather than a helm chart consisting of a Stateful Set and peripheral services, it is an operator for NiFi.
 It generates a number of CRDs which allow the user to generate a cluster object, as well as advanced feature such as user and access management and dataflows.

 The project is available [here](https://konpyutaika.github.io/nifikop/).
 It is open source, under active development but still in beta.